Tecmo Cup Football Game: Features

-Note: The following information from here to the end of the article is intended for the ROM version of the game intended for Sega Mega Drive/Genesis emulators.

 Unlike other soccer simulators, Tecmo Cup Football Game plays more like a role-playing video game.
 The player runs around the field normally, but when he comes into contact with an opposing team member, a turn-based 'battle' is initiated.
 The player then has the option to perform a variety of moves such as dribbling, tackling and shooting, in addition to player-specific moves, some of which are physics-defying and destructive.

 Story

-The game follows a young boy named Robert (who greatly resembles Tsubasa Oozora), with a passion for soccer and a dream of winning the World Cup.
+The game follows a young boy named Robert with a passion for soccer and a dream of winning the World Cup.
 To achieve his ambition, he joins the Dreams F.C. with his brother David and soon becomes captain and star player of the team.
 Robert must defeat all opposing teams in the national tournament.
 Shortly after the victory, Robert is contacted by an agent called Sylvia, who offers Robert the position of captain in the new all-star team called the Ours.
 The Ours play a few matches against other clubs, and soon compete in the preliminary league.
 If the team qualifies, they get to compete in the Tecmo Cup.

 With this game, Tecmo tried to preserve the rivalry between characters in the original Captain Tsubasa series.
-The result was a confusing storyline coupled with odd behaviour of characters for ambiguous reasons.
-This, and the several player line-up changes that occur, such as David leaving and rejoining, add little depth to the game's already distorted storyline.